 What Are The Most Common Farm Accidents Or Injuries?

-Farming and agricultural injuries are relatively common due to the dangerous and difficult nature of the work involved.
+Farming and agricultural injuries from agricultural accidents are relatively common due to the dangerous and difficult nature of the work involved.
 Farming is a highly physical job, and this strain can often be the cause of injuries for farmworkers.
-Whilst there are numerous different ways in which someone could be injured on a farm, the types listed below are the most common forms of injury leading to a farm accident claim.
+Whilst there are numerous different ways in which someone could be injured on a farm, the types listed below are the most common forms of injury leading to a farm accident claim for farming accident compensation.

 - Accidents and injuries caused by farm machinery: across a farm, there will be a variety of different pieces of heavy machinery and equipment in usage, or repair.
 They can be used in ploughing and tilling fields, harvesting crops, or other uses.
 If they malfunction in any way, the consequences could be very serious, even causing amputation injuries.